Navigate home logo

 The GWSS was included on the National Heritage List in 2011 and is protected under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-Heritage listing provides formal recognition that a place or object has heritage significance for the community and is protected under law.
+Heritage listing provides formal recognition that a place has heritage significance for the community and is protected under law.

 Are you taking away the Goldfields Pipeline?